Sometimes people ask me how and why I became a wedding officiant. So here’s the story, short and sweet.

 Three years after my father died, my mother, my best friend, began showing signs of dementia.
 Eventually she came to live with me while I still led Unity of Traverse City.
 When she needed more constant care, I decided to leave the ministry.
 A big upset at the church the previous year sealed the deal that I was ready to leave church business.

 Caregiving full-time didn’t pay me a living wage.
 But I could still do weddings!
-Marrying couples was fun.
+Marrying couples is fun.
 I could do much of the work from home, a big plus.
 Year by year I built resources, got more experience, created relationships with venues, formed relationships with my clients.
-I loved (and still do) creating ceremonies and delivering them for my couples.
-Plus I get invited to some wonderful dinners.
-(Because I have strict eating habits I don’t usually stay for the reception which is a bummer but it is what it is).
-And I generate a good income during wedding season.
+I love creating personalized ceremonies and delivering them for my couples no matter how short or how elaborate they may be.

 The bottom line is it’s really great to be an Officiant.
 Plus I’m good at joining folks in marriage and it’s much more fun doing things I feel good at!
 Life is too short not to have fun, don’t you think?
 While I’m in it for the fun, I’m also in it for the honor of being able to hold the sacred space of two people making a commitment.